vincehass/SpecDiffTree/src/time_series_datasets/ecg_qa/README.md

 **Expected Answer:** yes

-This example demonstrates how EmbedHealth processes ECG signals on a millimeter paper grid (similar to clinical practice) and answers specific diagnostic questions about cardiac conditions.
+This example demonstrates how OpenTSLM processes ECG signals on a millimeter paper grid (similar to clinical practice) and answers specific diagnostic questions about cardiac conditions.

 ### Relationship to PTB-XL